 Whereas this approach ignores the dynamic effects of the CR, we propose that implementing robust vision control would allow the feedback loop to correct for most of the aforementioned challenges of the CR.
 Shadowing and occlusion were included to provide this robustness.
 Shadowing was achieved by adjusting the light source in the environment, whereas occlusion was achieved by placing black rectangles of random positions and dimensions within the image.
 Fig. \ref{fig:sampleImages} shows some samples from the simulation.

 For acquiring the dataset, previous approaches made use of two sets of images; one randomly placed within a distance from the origin for general convergence, and the other one very close to the origin for fine-tuning \cite{bateux2018training}.
 We thought this binary approach would produce noisier joint commands, and therefore we implemented a continuous method.
-The farther the CR is away from the origin, the sparser the dataset is.
+The farther away the CR is from the origin, the sparser the dataset will be.
 Similarly, to produce more deterministic results, a spiral path was used to traverse all reaching points in the 3D world within a certain threshold.
-The intended path can stimulate nonlinearities of the robot very well while covering all quadrants of the robot's workspace, which is of our interest in experiments.
+The intended path can stimulate nonlinearities of the robot very well while covering all quadrants of the robot's workspace even if there is no overlap, which is of our interest in experiments.
 The spiral path was generated using

-where $A$ is the maximum displacement of the tendon, $P$ is the total number of periods the CR makes, $n$ is the number of sample points, and $x$ is integers from $1$ to $n$.
+where $A$ is the maximum displacement of the tendon, $P$ is the total number of periods the CR makes, $n$ is the number of sample points, and $x$ is an integer from $1$ to $n$.
 Fig. \ref{fig:spiral} shows the generated spiral path.

 Using Blender, we created the environment and overlaid the desired scene.
 Employing a Python API, we moved the camera and light source around and captured images from the scene for training purposes.